php-telegram-bot/core/README.md

 This is a pure PHP Telegram Bot, fully extensible via plugins.
-Telegram announced official support for a [Bot API](https://telegram.org/blog/bot-revolution) since 2015, allowing integrators of all sorts to bring automated interactions to the mobile platform.
+Telegram announced official support for a [Bot API](https://telegram.org/blog/bot-revolution) in 2015, allowing integrators of all sorts to bring automated interactions to the mobile platform.
 This Bot aims to provide a platform where one can simply write a plugin and have interactions in a matter of minutes.